Sarthak-Mohapatra/End-to-End-Database-solution__US-Wildfires-Database/README.md

 ## End to End Database solution of US Wildfires Database
-This project demonstrated end to end Database Solution in MySQL for storing and using ~1.88 million records of wildfires in The USA.
+This project demonstrates end to end Database Solution in MySQL for storing and using ~1.88 million records of wildfires in The USA.

 ## Data Source/ Meta Data Link
-https://www.kaggle.com/rtatman/188-million-us-wildfires
+The data for this project was referenced from Kaggle.
+The link for the datasets is: https://www.kaggle.com/rtatman/188-million-us-wildfires

 ## Highlights of Processes Followed